CentreForDigitalHumanities/lidia-browser/README.md

     pip install -r requirements.txt

-Create a file `.env` in the repository root with your Zotero library and authentication details:
+Create a file `.env` in the repository root with your Zotero library and authentication details.
+See the [pyzotero quickstart](https://github.com/urschrei/pyzotero#quickstart) for where to get a Zotero API key and find your library ID.

 ```sh
 ZOTERO_LIBRARY_ID=12345